needle-tools/ar-simulation/Readme.md

 Iterate fast, right in Editor.
 Non-invasive, drop-in solution.

-<a href="#quick-start-">Quick Start</a> • <a href="#technical-details-">Technical Details</a> • <a href="#but-there-is-also-mars-now-">Comparison to MARS</a> • <a href="#related-solutions-">Related Solutions</a> • <a href="#contact-">Contact</a>
+<a href="#quick-start-">Quick Start</a> ⚡ • <a href="#technical-details-">Technical Details</a> 🔎 • <a href="#but-there-is-also-mars-now-">Comparison to MARS</a> 🚀 • <a href="#related-solutions-">Related Solutions</a> 👪 • <a href="#contact-">Say hi</a> ✍️

 ## What is this?
-ARSimulation is a custom XR backend built on top of the [XR plugin architecture](https://blogs.unity3d.com/2020/01/24/unity-xr-platform-updates/).

-It basically allows you to fly around in the Editor and test out your AR app, without having to change any code or structure.
-Import the package and go.
+This package allows you to fly around in the Editor and test your AR app, without having to change any code or structure.
+Iterate faster, test out more ideas, build better apps.
+ARSimulation is a custom XR backend, built on top of the [XR plugin architecture](https://blogs.unity3d.com/2020/01/24/unity-xr-platform-updates/).

 [![Zero Setup](../../wiki/images/simple-explanation.gif)](https://youtu.be/3b0rXkKGPF8)
 *This scene only uses ARFoundation features.*

-Because it's just another XR Plugin, it works with your existing app, ARFoundation, XR Interaction Toolkit, ...
-Zero changes to your code or setup needed! ✨
+Because it's just another XR Plugin and we took great care to simulate important features, it works with your existing app, ARFoundation, XR Interaction Toolkit — zero changes to your code or setup needed! ✨
+And if you need more control, there's a lot of knobs to turn.

 ## Quick Start ⚡
 - Install ARSimulation by dropping this package into Unity: